ahmedsaad562000/OS_Schedular/ReadME.md

 <h4>Linked-list</h4>

 It is used to save the processes in it after reading them from the file.

-Functions used with this data structure are
+<b>Functions used with this data structure are:</b>

-InsertInto_LinnkedList: Insert a node at the end of the LinkedList.
+- InsertInto_LinnkedList: Insert a node at the end of the LinkedList.

 <h4>Queue</h4>